Yedpay Lead The Future Of Payment Technology

-According to the '2022 Southeast Asia Digital Economy Report,' Southeast Asia's booming digital payment market is expected to hit $2 trillion by transaction value in 2030.
+According to the "2022 Southeast Asia Digital Economy Report," Southeast Asia's booming digital payment market is expected to hit $2 trillion by transaction value in 20302.

 In the future, Yedpay will continue to be Hong Kong-centric with ASEAN as its core growth point and will launch diversified financial products from collection to remittance of merchant electronic wallets, aiming to build the ASEAN Payment Hub.
 With 'openness' and 'practicality' Yedpay will conduct technological innovation and make more forward-looking explorations and breakthroughs in the field of mobile payments.